sebkaz/sebkaz/README.md

 - 🔭 I’m currently working on Quantum Machine Learning for Time Series, and Classification problems
-- 🌱 I’m currently learning Quatnum Computing, Quantum Mechanics
+- 🌱 I’m currently learning a Quatnum Machine Learning and RealTime processing in Apache Spark and Flink
 - 👯 I’m looking to collaborate on Quantum Machine Learning
 - 💬 Ask me about ...
-- 📫 How to reach me: seba [at] sebastianzajac.pl
+- 📫 How to reach me: seba [at] sebastianzajac.pl, sebastian.zajac [at] sgh.waw.pl
 - ⚡ Fun fact: I play the accordion

 ### Connect with me